deondrathomas/Chapter13.1/ReadME.md

 <img src="13.1.png" alt="screen shot of console">

-<p>#29 I think the while loop is better then the for loop because i always use the while loop instead of the for loop </p>
+<p>#29 I think the while loop is better then the for loop because im more comfortable using the while loop. </p>
 <hr>
 <p>